ILoveFetchingJSON/sourcecode/README.md

 If you don't have the images set up yet, they're also located in this repository.
 I hope you like them!

 Ok so i created some semantic error checker project called main.py i hope you like it!

+So i created a username and password thing that has a cool focus effect.
+If that sounds interesting, check it out!